-beautiful poetry with something to say
+beautiful poetry with something to say (closed to submissions)

 I always associate strawberries with later in the year (being a fan of the Wimbledon tennis tournament with its traditional strawberries!) but I know that at least some oranges are in fruit just now....
 It's not always straightforward being seasonal...

 It's strawberry season now in Florida and the orange blossom scent fills the air. :)